 With social distancing measures, the strain placed on the aging population continues to grow – leaving older adults with dementia more agitated and restless, and family home caregivers at a loss for how to keep their loved ones safe and healthy.

-While caring for a forgetful individual requires a great deal of time and patience year-round, the coronavirus has placed a unique set of emotional and physical demands on Alzheimer’s and dementia home caregivers, with nearly 82% reporting higher stress due to COVID-19 in a recent study by UsAgainstAlzheimer’s A-LIST.
+While caring for a person with dementia requires a great deal of time and patience year-round, the coronavirus has placed a unique set of emotional and physical demands on Alzheimer’s and dementia home caregivers, with nearly 82% reporting higher stress due to COVID-19 in a recent study by UsAgainstAlzheimer’s A-LIST.

 The pandemic has upended normal ways of life.
 For those supporting a loved one with dementia or Alzheimer’s disease, it’s no surprise that stress is at an all-time high.
 However, no one should feel the need to travel this journey alone.
 There are many online communities and resources available to guide them.